 - Northern Vietnam is also the place where the highest peak in Indochina – Fansipan is located.

-- Northern Vietnam sees the most diverse in number of ethnic groups living here with at least more than 30 groups are residing in Northwest Highlands only.
+- Northern Vietnam sees the most diverse in a number of ethnic groups living here with at least more than 30 groups are residing in Northwest Highlands only.

 - Northern Vietnam was featured as the World’s Top 10 Destinations by Tripadvisor many times.

 How much time do you need for Northern Vietnam travel plan?